-An America filled with thriving public spaces, creating community and human connections that extend into daily life.
+An America filled with equitable, healthy, and thriving public spaces, creating community and human connections that extend into daily life.

 Equity, Diversity & Inclusion